FROLICK DOGS IS HIRING!

 Note that this is not a dog ‘trainer’ position.
 Frolick Dogs does not do any obedience training, although we do work with owners to reinforce training they have already completed.
 This position is instead meant to ‘coach’ owners and dogs that come into our facility to use the gym equipment (treadmills, balance balls and agility course) to ensure they get a complete physical and mental workout while staying safe.

 Applicants must be at least 21 years old and make a commitment of service for a minimum of 6 MONTHS.
 A background check and drug test may also be required to secure employment.

 - Must be comfortable performing new client consultations including orientations for new gym members and evaluations for potential new dayboarding dogs.

-- Must be available to work Monday through Friday each week, 6 hours per day (schedule TBD, vacation days to be determined in advance) during which the Fitness Coach must be on-hand to work with dayboarding dogs and be a resource to clients and dogs visiting the gym.
+- Must be available to work Monday through Friday hands-on with the dayboarding dogs and serve as a resource to clients and dogs visiting the gym.
 With the dayboarding dogs this includes brief outdoor walks followed by facilitating group play or engaging them individually in 30-minute workouts.